New Zealand Culture

 New Zealand is a Pacific Island nation that has blended Oceanian, Polynesian and European traditions into its modern culture.
 New Zealanders (also known as Kiwis) are often viewed as being friendly, inventive, outgoing and welcoming people.
 They are generally calm and may initially seem slightly more reserved and polite in comparison to Australians.
 However, their culture is still highly informal and relaxed.
 The 2015 Global Peace Index identified the country as the fourth safest in the world.
 This sense of safety, along with relative social and economic security, gives many New Zealanders an optimistic outlook on the freedom and possibilities around them.

-There is a strong individualistic streak that underpins New Zealand’s culture.
+There is a strong streak that underpins New Zealand’s culture.
 The do-it-yourself spirit encourages self-reliance, inventiveness and bravery.
 Many national narratives celebrate courageous Kiwis overcoming adverse odds.
 However, the idolisation of achievement is tempered by the love of the underdog.
 Those who excel too much or show arrogance are likely to be resented and swiftly cut down with ridicule.
-Because of this phenomenon (commonly known as tall poppy syndrome), New Zealanders are modest about their accomplishments and often self-deprecate to avoid seeming pretentious.
+Because of this phenomenon (commonly known as ), New Zealanders are modest about their accomplishments and often self-deprecate to avoid seeming pretentious.
 Humility is essential to social interaction.

 New Zealand is geographically isolated in the Pacific Ocean, and this can provide a sense of removal from pressing global political issues.
 Nevertheless, its people are very globally minded and most have a strong aspiration to travel.
 It has become almost a rite of passage for people to gain overseas experience, with many taking advantage of easy migration opportunities to the UK or Australia.
 With the age of the internet, the younger generation is becoming particularly globally aware.
 Around 17% of the population live overseas.